 Students should realize that in order to receive maximum financial aid they must maintain full-time status.
 Additionally, insurance companies and scholarship foundations frequently require students to maintain full-time status.

-If a student who is receiving veteran’s benefits or participating in athletics receives a grade of WP, WF or NC in a course, that course will not count toward full-time status.
+If a student who is receiving veteran’s benefits or participating in athletics receives a grade of W or NC in a course, that course will not count toward full-time status.

 Note: Undergraduate students must maintain a minimum of 6.0 credits each term for purposes of financial aid only with the exception of the Federal Pell Grant.